sinancoskun0/portfolio/basic-ai-tool-comparison/ANALYSIS.md

 ## Overview

 Tested four AI models on generating a 3D text helix visualizer from a single prompt.
 Each model received the same basic prompt, then the same detailed engineered prompt.
-Goal: evaluate how well each handles ambiguous vs. specific instructions for visual/interactive code generation.
+Goal: evaluate how well each handles ambiguous vs. specific instructions for visual and interactive code generation.

 ## Models Tested